rockset/stacky/README.md

     - `stacky stack push [--no-pr]`: push to origin, optionally not creating PRs if they don’t exist
 - `stacky upstack onto <target>`: restack the current branch (and everything upstack from it) on top of another branch (like `gt us onto`), useful if you’ve made a separate PR that you want to include in your stack
 - `stacky continue`: continue an interrupted stacky sync command (because of conflicts)
-- `stacky update`: will pull changes from github and update master
+- `stacky update`: will pull changes from github and update master, and deletes branches that have been merged into master

 The indicators (`*`, `~`, `!`) mean:
 - `*` — this is the current branch